Hong Kong’s best cookies

 Expect every cookie to taste like a dream from a store named after a style of medieval fairytale.
 The bakers here all have great reputations as top dessert chefs, each boasting more than 10 years of experience working at luxury hotels like the Mandarin Oriental and The Peninsula Hotel.
 Using only the best ingredients – French butter, Valrhona cocoa powder and sea salt imported from France – there are more than a dozen flavours to pick from, including chocolate orange, sea salt and chocolate, and rose.
 Starts from $72

 The chunky, chewy and terrifically buttery treats from Cookie DPT are arguably the best cookies in town.
 Each fist-sized cookie is a meal in its own right and is generously loaded with top shelf ingredients that are baked fresh every day.
-There are five regular flavours to choose from right now – the classic chocolate chip, oatmeal raisin, double chocolate chip, white chocolate macadamia and the insanely decadent peanut butter chip (our personal favourite) – but there are also seasonal specials such as the recent turducken-style brownie-in-a-cookie.
+There are five regular flavours to choose from right now – the classic chocolate chip, oatmeal raisin, double chocolate chip, white chocolate macadamia, the brownie-filled red velvet and the insanely decadent peanut butter chip (our personal favourite) – but there are also seasonal specials and exclusive cookies at various locations: molten chocolate at Ralph’s Coffee in Landmark, nutella hazelnut at Her Cafe in Fashion Walk.
 You can order these soft-baked wonders via Instagram (@cookie.dpt) or pop along to Tong Chong Market to try some before you buy some.

 Putting fun, Hong Kong twists on traditional Western-style cookies, this local bakery offers a delightful selection of flavours including lemon tea, Ovaltine and almond, and Horlicks and macadamia nut, as well as classics like butter and chocolate chip.
 Everything here is handmade using Chinese rice flour instead of eggs to keep all the goodies fresh and crunchy, and are boxed in a mason jar.
 Glory Bakery often rolls out creative limited-edition flavours like margherita pizza and salted egg and cheddar cheese.
 Be sure to keep an eye out for these. $69.